Maine DEP Takes Pleasant Lake in Casco OFF State’s Milfoil List

-Fall colors on Pleasant Lake in Casco
+Fall colors on Pleasant Lake in Casco, Maine

-Paul Gregory of the Maine DEP Invasive Species Program reports in the fall edition of Milfoil Update 2010 that in mid-September Pleasant Lake in Casco was officially removed from the State roster of 34 infested water bodies.
+Paul Gregory of the Maine DEP Invasive Species Program reports in the fall edition of Milfoil Update 2010 that Pleasant Lake in Casco was officially removed from the State roster of 34 infested water bodies.
 This decision came about after Pleasant Lake remained free of variable leaf milfoil for three consecutive years.

 Pleasant Lake joins Great East lake in Acton as being previously infested but now milfoil-free.
 Volunteers from the Pleasant Lake/Parker Pond Association used Benthic barriers and hand-removal controls to eradicate the milfoil.